 It is also important to note that Pennsylvania law follows the principal of comparative negligence, meaning that the amount of money you ultimately receive can be reduced if you are found to be at fault.
 For example, if the investigation into the accident indicates that you are 20 percent at fault, your award at the end of the process will only be 80 percent of the total damages.

 Additionally, Pennsylvania has imposed a statute of limitations on the filing of personal injury lawsuits; any suit must therefore be filed within two years of the date of the accident or risk being nullified.
-For this reason, it is advantageous to contact an attorney soon after your accident to get the ball rolling on any legal action you wish to pursue.
+For this reason, it is advantageous to contact a Philadelphia garbage truck accident attorney soon after your accident to get the ball rolling on any legal action you wish to pursue.

 Philadelphia Truck Accident Attorneys You Can Trust

 At The Reiff Law Firm, we understand the stress that victims of car accidents face in the wake of an injury or loss.
 The loss of a vehicle can mean a loss of independence, and the struggle seek compensation from those responsible can be a difficult, drawn-out process.
 Our skilled, determined legal team is ready and willing to take on that challenge for you.
 There are no up-front fees, and we only get paid if you obtain the award you deserve.
-Call us today at (215) 987-2167 and we’ll begin fighting for you right away.
+Call our Philadelphia garbage truck accident lawyers today at (215) 987-2167 and we’ll begin fighting for you right away.